UB-Mannheim/reichsanzeiger-nlp/docs/index.md

 * COMP.title (title or designator of a person):
   *  a civil or honorific prefix (e.g., Frau, Herr, Damen, Herren, Dlle. (demoiselle) Dr., Majestät, königliche Hoheit), military titles (e.g., General, Leutnant), nobility titles and royal titles (Fürstin, Gräfin, Herzog, Ritter, Junker)
   *  specifications of doctorates (e.g., Dr. jur., Dr. rer. nat.)
+  *  titles that are both civil and military titles (e.g., Kapitän)
 * COMP.qualifier (specifies a person in the form of a qualifying adjective):
   * any adjective qualifying the entity (e.g., sozialistische, senior, III.)
 * COMP.name (first, middle and last names as well as nickname and initials of a person):